-7. Stitch around the perimeter of your applique pieces using a tight zigzag stitch (satin stitch) or straight stitch on your sewing machine, or alternatively, stitch by hand using a blanket stitch or similar.
-Stitch the bottom layer first then work your way up to the top layer.
-Change your thread colour as you go to match (or contrast if you like) with each applique piece.
+7. Stitch around the perimeter of your applique using a tight zigzag stitch (satin stitch) or straight stitch on your sewing machine, or alternatively, stitch by hand using a blanket stitch or similar.
+Use a thread colour that either matches or contrasts with your fabric, whichever is your preference.

-Tip: If machine stitching around the edges of the appliqué, first cut a piece of stabiliser about 1-2 inches wider all around than the applique, and position it on the wrong side of your fabric (ie, the inside of a t-shirt), underneath the applique.
+Tip: If machine stitching around the edges of the appliqué, first cut a piece of stabiliser about 1-2 inches wider all around than the applique, and position it on the wrong side of your fabric, underneath the applique.